VPCOK Sous Vide Cooker Review

 Ease of Use

-While we really like the controls on this product, it was the clip that dropped it back in the rankings in our minds.
+We really like the controls on this product.
 The interface is intuitive and easy to use, with most of us feeling that we could set times and temperatures immediately without consulting the manual.

 Unfortunately, we did not like the clip on this appliance at all.
 It does come on and off the machine, but the fixed plastic clip can make it hard to attach to containers — particularly those with a lip.